Things To Do In Vis, Croatia: An Island Adventure Of A Lifetime

 While island hopping in Croatia is amazingly fun, there’s something to be said for taking time to explore the varied islands staggered along the mainland of southern Croatia.
 Before spending three days in Dubrovnik, we knew we wanted to visit one of the many Dalmatian Islands along Croatia’s coast.

-While Hvar is a favorite for many, we wanted something quieter and off the beaten path.
+While the island of Hvar is a favorite for many, we wanted something quieter and off the beaten path.
 We chose to visit the island of Vis, the harder to get to but oh so worth it.

-It’s no wonder that Mamma Mia’s producers decided to film the second installment of the movie on Vis, opting for this charming island over Greece.
+It’s no wonder that Mamma Mia’s producers decided to film the second installment of the movie on Vis, opting for this charming island as the filming location over Greece.

 While Vis has managed to stay under the radar, there are plenty of things to do in Vis that will keep you interested the entire time you are there.
 Don’t confuse peaceful and idyllic for boring, though!
 We suggest at least three days to get a small glimpse of the island, but if you can stay for a week, why wouldn’t you?

-We’ve outlined everything you need to know, including things to do in Vis and everything you need to know to enjoy your time on the island.
+We’ve outlined everything you need to know, including things to do in Vis and everything you need to know to have the best time on the island.

 Things To Do In Vis Island